kotoroto/youjizz-dl/README.md

 FAQ
 ---
 Q: Why create youjizz-dl? youtube-dl already is capable of downloading videos from YouJizz.com.
-A: True, but youtube-dl doesn't support a lot of privacy options out-of-the-box.
+A: Although youtube-dl is a great tool, it doesn't have a lot of options to protect your privacy.
 You'd have to script them yourself, whereas youjizz-dl enables you to change video titles to your likings by just putting the desired flag in the command.

 Q: Are you planning on adding support for more websites?